-Investing in a Data Lake?
+Investing in a data lake?
 Shore up the Big Data gateway

 - Logistics: Transport companies manage geolocation information to map more fuel-efficient routes and improve employee safety.
 Airlines and railroads amass various EDI data to deliver goods (and people, for that matter) more efficiently and at a lower cost.

-- Financial services: Batch processing can help monitor peak activity, enhance fraud accuracy, and reduce organisational risk by analyzing credit-worthiness from a variety of sources.
+- Financial services: Batch processing can help monitor peak activity, enhance fraud accuracy, and reduce organisational risk by analysing credit-worthiness from a variety of sources.

 - Law enforcement: Law enforcers can compare MOs across multiple databases (local, state, federal) and case management tools to solve crimes faster.